This page may contain affiliate links, see our disclaimer here.

 Discover real Cretan virgin olive oil and learn how it is produced, taste a traditional Greek coffee in the olive oil mill, experience Dourakis Winery.
 Visit biological natural vineyards.
 Try the intense taste of raki or tsikoudia.
 This half-day tour is 5 hours with lunch and leaves from Rethymno and region.

-gastronomic highlights of this fascinating historic town, visit the old
+gastronomic highlights of this fascinating historic town,

-Small Group Gourmet Trail of Rethymnon - treat yourself to a 4 hour gastronomic exploration of this cosmopolitan town, with food and beverage tastings, hidden spots not in the guidebooks all through the old zone.
+Small Group Gourmet Trail of Rethymnon - treat yourself to a gastronomic exploration of this cosmopolitan town, with food and beverage tastings, hidden spots not in the guidebooks all through the old zone.
 4 hour walk.

 Take a 1 hour flight from Athens to Heraklion with Aegean Airlines or Olympic Air, with many flights available per day.